microsoft/WhatTheHack/XXX-MLOpsFromScratch/Student/03-BuildPipeline.md

         **Hint:** Use a command line task that allows you to run the shell script.

     3. Add a task to get Azure ML Workspace connection using Workspace.py in "service/code" folder.
 This will establish connection to Azure ML workspace by using yourd workspace details in config.json file.

-        -**Hint:** Use a command line task that allows you to run the python script.
+        **Hint:** Use a command line task that allows you to run the python script.

-        -**Note:** In case you see issues with the latest versions of any task, try a previous version and see if that resolves the issue.
+        **Note:** In case you see issues with the latest versions of any task, try a previous version and see if that resolves the issue.

     4. Add a task to acquire time series transactions data using AcquireData.py in "service/code" folder.
 This will download and extract the data required to train a forecasting model in the next steps.